ThreatConnect-Inc/threatconnect-developer-docs/sdk_docs.md

 ![Repeating Interval](images/repeating-interval.png "Repeating Interval")

 Multiple values should be separated by a comma.
 All minutes greater than 60 will be discarded unless they are divisible by 60.
-If this property is no't provided, the following repeating intervals are defaulted during job creation: `60, 120, 240, 360, 720`.
+If this property is not provided, the following repeating intervals are defaulted during job creation: `60, 120, 240, 360, 720`.

 <b>Parsing Argument Lists</b>